-As a technical matter, you will be voting to adopt an agreement and plan of merger, dated as of July 21, 2003, among CXP, Centex and ARG Merger Corporation, a newly formed wholly-owned subsidiary of Centex, as a means to effect the reclassification.
+As a technical matter, you will be voting to adopt an amended and restated agreement and plan of merger, among CXP, Centex and ARG Merger Corporation, a newly formed wholly-owned subsidiary of Centex, as a means to effect the reclassification.
 The merger agreement provides for certain amendments to our certificate of incorporation that are necessary to effect the reclassification.